-20 (1) It is an aviation Head of Flight 20 (2)(a) establishing a 20 (3)(a) operating the aircraft for a flight Assistant Head of Flight Operations A person, other than the manager of the

-administration function to Operations certification scheme Assistant Head of Flight Operations function, who develops and approves a

-Operations

-administer the flight operations dealing with the certification scheme (however described) to

-of a Part 149 aircraft, including privileges available operate aircraft on behalf of the ASAO.

-authorising individuals to under, and any

-perform a duty essential to the limitations of, pilot

-operation of the aircraft. certifications, ratings

-and endorsements, to

-operate the aircraft;

-Includes ongoing

-establishment

-(additions, omissions,

-modifications, updates

-and other changes) i.e.

-ongoing maintenance

-of the scheme.

-Head of Flight 20 (2)(b) developing 20 (3)(b) conducting flight training in the Assistant Head of Flight Operations A person, other than the manager of the

-Operations competency standards aircraft. function, who develops and approves

-and units of competency standards and units of

-competency (however competency (however described) for flight

-described) for flight training on behalf of the ASAO.

-training that must be -

-completed by a

-candidate for the issue

-of a pilot certificate,

-rating or endorsement

-(a pilot authorisation);

-Includes ongoing

-development

-(additions, omissions,

-· · ·

-modifications, updates

-and other changes) i.e.

-ongoing maintenance

-1 of the standards.
+20 (1) It is an aviation administration function to administer the flight operations of a Part 149 aircraft, including authorising individuals to perform a duty essential to the operation of the aircraft.
+Head of Flight Operations 20 (2)(a) establishing a certification scheme dealing with the privileges available under, and any limitations of, pilot certifications, ratings and endorsements, to operate the aircraft; 20 (3)(a) operating the aircraft for a flight Assistant Head of Flight Operations A person, other than the manager of the function, who develops and approves a certification scheme (however described) to operate aircraft on behalf of the ASAO.
+Includes ongoing establishment (additions, omissions, modifications, updates and other changes) i.e. ongoing maintenance of the scheme.
+Head of Flight Operations 20 (2)(b) developing competency standards and units of competency (however described) for flight training that must be completed by a candidate for the issue of a pilot certificate, rating or endorsement (a pilot authorisation); Includes ongoing development (additions, omissions, modifications, updates and other changes) i.e. ongoing maintenance of the standards.
+20 (3)(b) conducting flight training in the aircraft.
+Assistant Head of Flight Operations A person, other than the manager of the function, who develops and approves competency standards and units of competency (however described) for flight training on behalf of the ASAO.